arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 - Arduino Pro Cloud Subscription.
 [Learn more about the Pro Cloud](https://www.arduino.cc/pro/hardware/product/portenta-x8#pro-cloud).
 - Foundries.io™ account (linked with the Pro Cloud subscription)
 - FoundriesFactory® and devices already attached to your Factory. ([Check the Getting Started tutorial](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box))

 ## Instructions

 ### Setting Up the Terminal

 Waves fleet management requires us to have the X8 setup with FoundriesFactory.
 If you have not done so, please follow our [Getting Started tutorial](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box), as it will walk you through setting up the X8 with your Factory.
 To use Waves, you need to have fioctl installed and configured.
-Follow this [guide](https://docs.foundries.io/latest/getting-started/install-fioctl/index.html) to do so.
-Creating Waves and device groups will be done via the host, which is your factory.
+Follow this [guide](https://docs.foundries.io/latest/getting-started/install-fioctl/index.html) to do so.Creating Waves and device groups will be done via the host, which is your factory.
 As such, the following commands will be entered in a terminal using fioctl to connect to your Factory.

 ### Rotating Our Keys